SAP-samples/teched2024-AD180/README.md

 ### 🛠Exercise Block A: Building Transactional, Draft-enabled SAP Fiori Apps with Business Events

-Learn to build a transactional, draft-enabled SAP Fiori app with the ABAP RESTful Application Programming Model (RAP) powered by Joule's ABAP Developer capabilities, define and raise business events for loosely coupled scenarios.
+Learn how to build a transactional, draft-enabled SAP Fiori app with the ABAP RESTful Application Programming Model (RAP) powered by Joule's ABAP Developer capabilities, define and raise business events for loosely coupled scenarios.

 <details>
   <summary>Resulting app > Click to expand!</summary>